romain-trotard/redis-timing-tracker/README.md

 - Redis Search
 - Redis Time Series

+### Pub/sub messages

 Before looking at how the data is stored.
 It's important to see how Redis pub/sub is used.
 Events are published and subscribed to a topic `timingTopic`.
 There are 2 types of events:

-- Event for each test result that ran with the type `singleTest`:
+- Event for each test result that ran with the type `singleTest`.
+It allows us to know the name of the test, when it has been launched, the duration and the commit sha if we are in a git repository.
+The full type is the following one:

 ```ts
 type SingleTestTimingEvent = {